---

 - 5 active crossing upgrades (Ulverstone - Main Street, Reibey Street, Buttons Avenue, Alexandra Parade, Water Street)

-- 3 augmented stop sign installations at passive level crossings (Picnic Point Road in West Ulverstone, and two at Westbury)
+- 5 augmented stop sign installations at passive level crossings (Picnic Point Road in West Ulverstone, and three at Westbury, one at Old Bell Bay Road, George Town)

 - 3 yellow box marking installations where vehicle queuing risks exist (Ulverstone - Reiby Street, Main Street, and Hobbs Parade)

-Additionally, a passive crossing at Oonah Road on the Melba Line will be upgraded to an active crossing, with lights and bells replacing current signage.
+Additionally, a passive crossing at Oonah Road on the Melba Line was upgraded to an active crossing, with lights and bells.